 But finding a piece of land in urban cities can be a bit challenging.
 If you are short of land too, there is no need to despair.
-Pick an empty spot on your terrace, put it to use and start growing your own vegetable garden.
+Pick an empty spot on your terrace, put it to use and start sowing varieties of pure vegetable seeds to start your home garden.
 Having your own vegetable garden will not only bring satisfaction, but it will also bring some delicious organic greens that will keep you healthy to your fill.

 Before you begin gardening, take into account the environmental and other important factors of your vegetable garden.
 Factors like how much sunlight or shade your terrace gets, how much wind may affect the area and the kind of water supply your terrace naturally gets.
 The general climate pattern and temperature of the place where you live are other things to keep in mind before you select which vegetables you want to grow.

 So without further ado, let us talk about some of the really interesting ways to transform your terrace into a vegetable garden.

 Pots can be your plant’s best friends.
 You can grow almost everything in pots or containers.
 You name it - you can grow it.
 Pick your pot according to the size of the plant that you are about to grow, it is advised to choose larger pots as they offer better drainage and space to grow.
 You can also check out our collection of high-quality grow bags.
 These grow bags have superpowers, they are well aerated and have superior drainage over other plastic pots.
 Incredible, isn’t it?

 The soil in Pots: Good quality soil for your plants is going to be your most important investment.
 Using normal gardening soil won't be such a good idea.
 Use a good quality potting mix for growing your veggies or make your own potting mix with one-third gardening soil, one-third compost, and one-third asbestos-free vermiculite.